 5. People think shelter pets are dirty

-Another pernicious myth about animal shelters?
-That they and the animals inside them are dirty and unkempt.
+Lots of people assume that animal shelters and the animals inside them are dirty and unkempt.
 In most cases, the myth proves completely wrong.
-Shelter staff routinely groom animals.
-For instance, a shelter dog probably gets regular baths, brushings, and nail clipping sessions.
+Shelter staff routinely groom animals, giving them regular baths, brushings, and nail clipping sessions.
 And animals who live at a shelter generally live in conditions that are much cleaner and safer than what you’d find at a puppy mill.
 Sure, an animal shelter might smell, well, like animals.
-But when there are dozens of animals under one roof, can you really blame them?
+But when there are dozens of animals under one roof, can you blame them?

 4. They assume that pets at the animal shelter will be difficult to train

 Potential pet owners who would prefer to work with a breeder or head to the pet store often think that a pet from the animal shelter will be difficult to train.
-However, that’s certainly not a universal truth.
-Most animal shelters have a couple of animals who were neglected or abused by their previous owners, and those animals may have a few behavioral issues (or they may not).
+Many animal shelters have a couple of animals who were neglected or abused by their previous owners, and those animals may have a few behavioral issues (or they may not).
 Every pet needs proper training, and fortunately, the process likely won’t prove any harder with a shelter pet.

 3. People think an animal shelter pet won’t bond with a new owner